Lombardi/Applied-Data-Science-Masters/about-masters.md

 9. Principal Component Analysis (PCA)

 ## Result:
 I learned how to describe, predict, and optimize any type of data.
-You can find my portfolio _here_.
+You can find my portfolio on my personal website [_here_](https://www.williamdlombardi.com/wdl-ads-portfolio "Applied Data Science Portfolio").